 MARIJUANA - The concentration of THC in marijuana varies greatly, ranging from 1% to 9%.
 THC is a fat soluble substance and can remain in the lungs, liver, reproductive organs and brain tissue for up to 3 weeks.
-Smoking or ingesting marijuana can relax a person and elevate his/her mood.
+Smoking or ingesting marijuana can relax a person and elevate his or her mood.
 This can be followed by drowsiness and sedation.
 Other effects include heightened sensory awareness, euphoria, altered perceptions and feeling hungry ("the munchies").
 High concentrations of THC may produce a more hallucinogenic response.
-The effects of marijuana may vary based on: expectations of the user; social setting; prior experience of the user; genetic vulnerability of the user (marijuana use may aggravate underlying mental health issues); method of use (inhaled or ingested).
+The effects of marijuana may vary based on expectations of the user, social setting, prior experience of the user, genetic vulnerability of the user (marijuana use may aggravate underlying mental health issues), and method of use (inhaled or ingested).
 Discomforts associated with smoking marijuana include dry mouth, dry eyes, increased heart rate, and visible signs of intoxication such as bloodshot eyes and puffy eyelids.
-Other problems include impaired memory and ability to learn; difficulty thinking and problem solving; anxiety attacks or feelings of paranoia; impaired muscle coordination and judgment; increased susceptibility to infections; dangerous impairment of driving skills.
+Other problems include impaired memory and ability to learn, difficulty thinking and problem solving, anxiety attacks or feelings of paranoia, impaired muscle coordination and judgment, increased susceptibility to infections, and dangerous impairment of driving skills.
 Combining marijuana and other drugs, including alcohol and prescription drugs, can cause unwanted reactions and/or increase the impact of both substances.
 Marijuana has addictive properties and about 10-14% of users will become dependent.
 Tolerance to marijuana develops rapidly.
-Physical and psychological withdrawal symptoms from marijuana include irritability, restlessness, insomnia, nausea and intense dreams.
-Warning signs of dependence are: more frequent use; needing more and more to get the same effect; spending time thinking about using marijuana; spending more money than you have on it; missing class or failing to finish assignments because of marijuana; making new friends who do it and neglecting old friends who don't; finding it's hard to be happy without it.
+Physical and psychological withdrawal symptoms from marijuana include irritability, restlessness, insomnia, nausea, and intense dreams.
+Warning signs of dependence are more frequent use, needing more and more to get the same effect, spending time thinking about using marijuana, spending more money than you have on it, missing class or failing to finish assignments because of marijuana, making new friends who do it and neglecting old friends who don't, and finding it's hard to be happy without it.